Build web application with Flask on Heroku.

 $heroku create sentimentx

-Create a virtual environment with the virtualenv venv
+Create a virtual environment with the virtualenv venv which will generate the information as follows.

 New python executable in venv/bin/python